 Everyone loves a chocolate chip cookie.
 So, it just seems natural to make a fall flavored version.
-Insert: Vegan Pumpkin Chocolate Chip Cookies.
+Insert: paleo pumpkin chocolate chip cookies!

-These eggless pumpkin cookies are everything that you want in a soft, chewy cookie.
+These egg free paleo cookies are everything that you could want in a soft, chewy cookie.
+And try them frozen - they're best straight out of the freezer.

-- gluten free & grain free (made with almonds)
+- gluten free & grain free - made with almond butter and almond flour

 - easy to make